coveo/source.coveo.com/_posts/2016-11-25-taming-the-coveo-usage-analytics-platform-and-coveo-reveal.md

 Coveo provides a lot of information in the UA platform, but mastering the data presented requires an understanding of certain concepts which may seem fuzzy at first.
 Here is a quick guide explaining some of these concepts:
 * Click-through: number of queries resulting in a click on a result
 * Click rank: the rank of the result clicked by the user.
-An example for this could be that a user clicked on the second result presented for after a specific query, which would mean that the click rank for this result is 2.
+An example for this could be that a user clicked on the second result presented for a specific query, which would mean that the click rank for this result is 2.
 * Queries without results: queries performed which didn’t returned any result
 * Queries without clicks: queries performed which didn’t result in a click on a result
 * Content gaps: a knowledge gap between the information requested by a pool of user and the documentation available and findable in the index.